Skip to main content

 If you find any smoke residue or mold on your walls, you’ll need to remove it before painting.
 Here are some effective methods for removing these tough substances.

-Smoke not only stains your walls but also leaves behind a foul odor that will seep through even a fresh coat of paint.
+Smoke from tobacco use, wood-burning stoves, and wood fireplaces not only stains your walls but also leaves behind a foul odor that will seep through even a fresh coat of paint.
 Remove smoke stains and residue with a mixture of water and baking soda.
-The baking soda not only removes the discoloration from the smoke but also neutralizes the smoke smell to leave your wall fresh and clean.
+The baking soda not only removes the discoloration from the smoke but also neutralizes the foul smell to leave your wall fresh and clean.

 Mold and mildew